jeremytammik/tbc/a/1867_designscript_da4r.md

 <blockquote>
 “Oh, she says, well, you're not a poor man.
 You know, why don't you go online and buy a hundred envelopes and put them in the closet?"
-So ,I pretend not to hear her.
+So, I pretend not to hear her.
 And go out to get an envelope because I'm going to have a hell of a good time in the process of buying one envelope.
 I meet a lot of people.
 And see some great looking babies.